Installing CouchDB 0.8.0 on Ubuntu 8.04

 Some assembly required

-Since CouchDB is still a fairly young project there are no packages available to install it on Ubuntu.
-There are rumblings which seem to indicate that Intrepid Ibis will have a package, but until then here's a quick-n-dirty way to get CouchDB running on Ubuntu 8.04.
+Since CouchDB is still a fairly young project, there are no pre-built packages for Ubuntu 8.04.
+Word on the street is that Intrepid Ibex will ship one, but until then, here’s a quick-and-dirty way to get it running from source.

 sudo apt-get install automake autoconf libtool subversion-tools help2man